artsandmetaphysics/goodlifeodyssey/notes/metamorphoses.md

 > If that is what the gods have been avenging
 > by their unwavering wrath for all these years,
 > why then, I pray that I might be extended
-> into a serpent with a gut-like shape---"
+> into a serpent with a gut-like shape---”
 > And as he said it he became a serpent
 > with a gut-like shape.
 At once he felt the scales
 > begin to grow out on his thickened skin,